nautes-labs/website/src/en/guide/user-guide/product.md

 ### Execute View Product Details Request

-Use the curl command or other tools to execute the API request to retrieve the product details.
-The response example for retrieving the product details is similar to that of [listing products](#list-products-api).
+Use the curl command or other tools to execute the API request to view the product details.
+The response example for viewing the product details is similar to that of [listing products](#list-products-api).

-> If your account has read permission for the GitLab group, you can retrieve the product details.
+> If your account has read permission for the GitLab group, you can view the details of products authorized for you.